appknox/appknox-python/README.md

 Command-line interface & Python wrapper for the Appknox API.

+Python API documentation is available [here](http://appknox.org/appknox-python/).

 ## Installation

-appknox-python is officially supported on python 3.5. pip is the recommended way to install appknox-python.
+appknox-python is officially supported on python 3.5 & 3.6. pip is the recommended way to install appknox-python.

 ```
 pip install appknox
 ```

-Python API documentation is available [here](http://appknox.org/appknox-python/).

 ## Quickstart